salanisor/openshiftv4-windows-containers/README.md

 # openshiftv4-windows-containers
-Personal repo documenting how to deploy a Windows worker node on OpenShift 4.6.9
+Documenting how to deploy a Windows worker node on OpenShift 4.6.9

 #### Windows Machine Set